Art & Design

-Pupils will also complete a critical study of the works of M C Escher.
-They will develop their sketching, observation and analytical skills before introducing tessellation techniques.
-Pupils are encouraged to further develop their designs by evaluating and reflecting upon their ideas.
-They will then research the lino making process prior to producing a design based on their tessellations.
+Pupils will then develop their observation and sketching skills further before introducing lino-printing techniques.
+Pupils are encouraged to develop their designs by evaluating and reflecting upon their ideas.
+They will then research the lino making process prior to producing a suitable design.

-Following this, Year 8 pupils will complete a mini Pop Art project where they research the works of well-known artists such as Roy Lichtenstein, Andy Warhol and Keith Haring and design and create an acrylic painting inspired by this movement.
+Following this, Year 8 pupils will complete a mini Pop Art project where they research the works of well-known artists such as Roy Lichtenstein, Andy Warhol and Keith Haring and design and create a 3D model inspired by the Pop Art movement.

 The final project is ‘The Figure’.
-The focuses of this unit include detailed observational drawing of the figure using both primary and secondary sources; producing a 3D sculpture; and using mixed media.
+The focuses of this unit include detailed observational drawing of the figure using both primary and secondary sources; producing a 3D sculpture; and the use of mixed media.
 Artists studied for this unit include Alberto Giacometti and Henry Moore and Nikki de Saint Phalle.